samplemaker/freeMCAn_ADuC7026/README.rst

 Subdirectory Contents
 ~~~~~~~~~~~~~~~~~~~~~

-   ADUC/
+   aduc/
-           Driver for ADUC7026 microcontroller
+           Software driver for ADuC7026 / ARM7TDMI microcontroller

+   aduc_docs/
+           Some extra documentation.
+E.g. configuration of the
+           level to edge ADC-trigger via PLA

    firmware/
-           The device firmware for ADUC7026 microcontroller
+           The device firmwares for ADuC7026 microcontroller
+           (multichannel analyzing, oscilloscope ...)

    code-comparison/
            Some common tasks our firmware needs written in portable C